 Place the binoculars on a stable tripod, set your eye relief precisely, aim for an object that is as far away as possible (several hundred meters if possible).
 It should have sharp edges and ideally even a reflection from the sun (like a star).
-To check vertical collimation, slowly move your eyes away from the eyepieces about 10cm without losing sight of the object.
+To check the collimation, slowly move your eyes away from the eyepieces about 10cm without losing sight of the object.
 Now look at the image on the eyepieces.
 If the binocular is misaligned, this is now clearly recognizable.
+Looking in tired or from a wrong angle falsifies the result.